pedromoreira-estg/pitch/PITCHME.md

 ## strict mode
 * `use strict` at the beginning of a script or function

-An optional mode to write code in a more restricted JavaScript variant.

-as for example:
+An optional mode to write code in a more restricted JavaScript variant, as for example:
 * do not allow using undeclared variables
 * do not allow object properties with the same name
 * do not allow deleting variables or functions